Nando's: Other African countries

-Zambia

 Nando's began operating in Zambia in 2002.
-As of August 2021, Nando's has 6 restaurants in Zambia; 4 in Lusaka and 1 each in Ndola and Kitwe.
+As of August 2021, Nando's has nine restaurants in Zambia; seven in Lusaka and one each in Ndola and Kitwe.

-Zimbabwe

 Nando's has been operating in Zimbabwe since 1995.
-As of August 2021, Nando's has 14 restaurants in Zimbabwe; 9 in Harare and 1 each in Bulawayo, Mutare, Gweru, Kwekwe and Victoria Falls.
+As of August 2021, Nando's has 14 restaurants in Zimbabwe; nine in Harare and one each in Bulawayo, Mutare, Gweru, Kwekwe and Victoria Falls.

-Asia

-Bahrain
+Middle Eastern countries

-As of August 2021, Nando's has 5 restaurants in Bahrain; 2 in Manama and 1 each in Amwaj Islands, Isa Town and Saar.
+As of August 2021, Nando's has five restaurants in Bahrain; two in Manama and one each in Amwaj Islands, Isa Town and Saar.